scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 ......

 I can go all day asking why. haha - but I should say that I kind of abuse this technique most of the time like stopping with 3 whys in interest of time and control.
 But that is fine and we just have to find peace somewhere, so this might as well be.

+## First Principles

+This was mentioned in [Julian's post](https://www.julian.com/blog/mental-model-examples) and is famously used by Elon Musk.
+I am sure that there is a good chance that you might be using it too.
+Because I had been quite a while.

+Remember those moments at work where you feel nothing is working out.
+Then this one of the models to be used at those times.

+"What if nothing existed about this problem and you were to build a solution for it completely from scratch?"

+Example: This software library does not have a feature or does not have the extensibility to add this feature.
+Ok!
+What if you wrote this library from scratch?
+What are your design decisions like in that case?
+Will your design accomodate the extensibility for the feature that you are aiming for?

+This will try to sink you in deep thoughts - I mean the ones that you think about in shower and make you "forget if you applied soap to your legs" level of thought.